 I met many patients with various mental health illnesses such as dementia, personality disorders, bipolar disease and depression.
 Building relationships with these patients was easier than I thought, as you really get an insight into their conditions and also them as a person.

 Assisting with the care of a recently deceased patient was one of the hardest but most profound moments of my placement.
 I was very humbled and grateful to have been involved, as the patient was a real character who always made me smile.
 The patient received dignified care from all involved and it was lovely for me to have the chance to say goodbye.

-This placement experience has taught me to be more open minded about where I am placed in the future.
-Working with older adults was never something I had considered as an option.
+This placement taught me to be more open minded about where I am placed in the future.
+Working with older adults was something I had never considered.
 Nevertheless, I was privileged to have heard so many personal and interesting stories.
 They were so appreciative of my time.
-My skill set has grown immensely as well as my confidence in my own abilities such as care and compassion.
+My skill set has grown immensely as well as my confidence in my own abilities such as care and compassion."